tucommenceapousser/php-remote-storage/SERVER.md

 configure the storage server on its own domain, as that is required for making WebFinger work without hackery.

+If you use `storage.local`, you can configure it in `/etc/hosts`:

+    1.2.3.4     storage.local

 If you choose your own domain name, replace all occurrences below with that domain name and do not forget to edit the web server configuration file accordingly!